I have $25.00

 1. This one is a beauty.
 You can lend $25.00 and get your start in microfinancing.
 On the Kiva website you'll find an explanation of how it works, and you'll be able to choose who and what project you want to help finance.
 The Kiva mission is to connect people, through lending, for the sake of alleviating poverty.

-4. Has anyone you know ever had tuberculosis?
+3. Has anyone you know ever had tuberculosis?
 Probably not.
 But thinking more globally you may be surprised to know that somebody dies of tuberculosis every 20 seconds.
 Stop TB Partnership is associated with the World Health Organization (WHO) and has a vision of a TB-free world.
-Your $25 will bring the latest TB diagnostics to a whole village in Tanzania.
+Your $25 will help a person with TB from a rural area to go to the clinic to receive TB treatment over 6 months.

-6. Okay.
+5. Okay.
 You have $25.00 right now.
 Do you think you could add $5 to that and give $30.00 each month for a year?
 Yes?
-Then please use it in this very special way and sponsor a Tibetan refugee that lacks a family to take care of them.
-You could sponsor a monk, nun, child, or elder.
+Then please use it in this very special way and sponsor a Tibetan child in exile.
 The Tibet Fund will make sure that 100% of your funds go straight to India and Nepal since they underwrite the administrative costs.
 Click here to read about the many different people you can help!